ncasaux/camel-plantuml/README.md

 The tool exposes the UML diagram directly from its dedicated HTTP endpoint.

 #### 1. Download the zip :
-Download the zip archive which matches the Camel version you use from [here](https://github.com/ncasaux?tab=packages&repo_name=camel-plantuml)
+Download (or build) the zip archive which matches the Camel version you use from [here](https://github.com/ncasaux?tab=packages&repo_name=camel-plantuml)

 Unzip it in the folder of your choice and go into this directory.